NHERI-SimCenter/HydroUQ/Examples/hdro-0005/README.rst

    HydroUQ Bodies Structures GUI

 Open ``Boundaries`` / ``Wave Flume``.
 We will set the boundary to be a rigid body, with a fixed separable velocity condition, that is faithful to the digital tiwn of the NHERI OSU LWF.
-Bathmyetry joint points should be indetical to the ones used in ``Bodeis`` / ``FLuid``.
+Bathmyetry joint points should be identical to the ones used in ``Bodeis`` / ``FLuid``.

 .. figure:: figures/hdro-0005_RES_Summary_Reliability.png
    :align: center